parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "The blueprint of future proofed, secure, progressively enhanced, decoupled, and perfectly integrated code."

+^ We got a lot of very thoughtful, wordy, yet generally uncontroversial responses, like this one.

 ---

 # What does 'software architecture' mean to you?
 # **Software Architect**

 > "3tier/MVC/Micro services/etc"

+^ We had a few people spit out some buzzwords.
+Which is fair enough, it's a fairly jargon heavy industry.

 ---